 When You Expect High Traffic

 Bluehost’s shared plans are built for typical small-to-medium sites.
 If you are launching with a known audience or expect significant traffic from the start, a managed WordPress host like Kinsta or WP Engine gives you better performance headroom without the configuration work of setting up a VPS yourself.
-Migrating a high-traffic site later is more disruptive than choosing the right tier upfront.

 When Budget Is the Top Priority

 If keeping monthly costs as low as possible is the main concern, Hostinger undercuts Bluehost on price at the entry level while still meeting all WordPress server requirements.
-The trade-off is a less polished onboarding experience, but for anyone comfortable following a setup guide, the savings are real.

 When You Need Full Server Control